Games & Quizzes

 /ˈboiliNG/

-at or near boiling point. action of boiling liquid.
+Being boiled in water. action of boiling liquid.
 To become extremely angry or excited.

 /rəˈspänd/